gypthecat/maxmind-kusto/README.md

 | order by TotalIPs desc
 ```
 # About Me
-#MicrosoftEmployee yet all code regardless of quality and suitability is entirely on me, comments and verbiage entirely my own.
+#MicrosoftEmployee yet all code regardless of quality and suitability is entirely on me, comments and verbiage entirely my own as a personal pet project.